ljlm0402/typescript-koa-starter/README.md

 <br />

-## 🧐 What is it?
+## 🤔 What is Koa ?

+Create TypeScript Koa Project.

-Creates a new typescript koa application. application is configured to use TypeScript instead of plain JavaScript.
+application is configured to use TypeScript instead of plain JavaScript.

-## 🤔 Why typescript-koa-starter?

-Node Js is great for the rapid development of web-projects, but is often neglected because of the lack of type safety.
-TypeScript solves this issue and (along with its linter file) can even make your code more robust than some other static languages like Java.

-## ⚙️ Installation
+## 🧐 What is The package ?

+Koa is a new web framework designed by the team behind Express, which aims to be a smaller, more expressive, and more robust foundation for web applications and APIs.
+By leveraging async functions, Koa allows you to ditch callbacks and greatly increase error-handling.
+Koa does not bundle any middleware within its core, and it provides an elegant suite of methods that make writing servers fast and enjoyable.

+## 🚀 Quick Start

+### Install with the npm global package

 ```sh
 $ npm install -g typescript-koa-starter
 ```

-## 🚀 Quick Start

-The quickest way to get started is use npx and pass in the name of the project you want to create.
+### Run npx to install the package

+npx is a tool in the JavaScript package management module, npm.

+This is a tool that allows you to run the npm package on a single run without installing the package.

-If you don't specify a project name, the default _typescript-koa-starter_ will be used instead.
+If you do not enter a project name, it defaults to _typescript-koa-starter_.

-### 1. Create the app

 ```bash
 $ npx typescript-koa-starter "project name"